VaradaB/algorithmic-trading/README.md

-Microsoft Azure Machine Learning Scholarship Project Showcasing Challenge<br/>
+# Microsoft Azure Machine Learning Scholarship Project Showcasing Challenge
-<b>Team:</b>
+## Team:
 Lin C., Somya Dwivedi, Varada.B, Garima Sharma, Gayathri Rajan, tejas, Varsha.Gore, Akhilesh, Lamiae Hana

-Problem Statement
+## Problem Statement
 Our project showcase challenge is to take an algorithmic approach to stock trading.
 On Kaggle we found an open data set of the Dow Jones Industrial Average (DJIA),  covering eight years and also the top 27 Reddit news during that same time frame (citation Daily News for Stock Market Prediction).
 Our problem was to use machine learning models to explain and forecast.
 Specifically we applied various regression algorithms to the Dow Jones industrial average and used natural language processing (NLP) analysis on the Reddit news to see if it had a predictor influence on whether the Dow Jones close daily price went up, down or stayed the same.

-Why is this problem statement an important one?
+## Significance of the Problem Statement
 The stock market is fundamentally a financial institution for companies to raise capital.
 A share in a stock represents an ownership of a fractional piece of the company.
 Wall Street, a collective of where stocks are bought, sold, and where capital is raised, is often thought of as having a ‘random walk’ ( Citation: Random Walk Down Wall Street).
 This means the underlying data set has statistical attributes that are defined as random.
 Financial markets are highly adversarial in nature and non-stationary.
 They change all the time, driven by political, social, economic or natural events.
 As human emotions and psychology are the driving force behind investment decisions and Wall Street.